-- Revitalization of liver after long-term degredation
+- Revitalization of liver after long-term degradation

 NAC is a precursor to the antioxidant, glutathione.
 Glutathione is produced in the liver to handle toxins throughout the body.
 Glutathione deficiencies are common with people who use alcohol or Tylenol regularly.
-While it is primarily prescribed for adults at risk of liver failure, there are other great benefits!
+While it is primarily prescribed for adults at risk of liver failure, there are other great benefits.